dorkodu/sage/sage.md

 If a list’s item type is nullable, then errors occuring during preparation or coercion of an individual item in the list must result in a the value **null** at that position in the list along with an error added to the response.
 If a list’s item type is non‐null, an error occuring at an individual item in the list must result in an attribute error for the entire list.

-For more information on the error handling process, see “Errors and Non‐Nullability” within the Execution section.
+>   For more information on the error handling process, see **“Errors and Non‐Nullability”** within the Execution section.

 ### Constraints

+All values in Sage’s type system are *weak-typed* and *nullable* by default.
+Although this default feature provides a few powerful features for Sage, we also know that oftentimes some restrictions are necessary.
+So we have a concept called **“constraints”**, which you can set for an attribute, and manipulate the behavior of the type system validation for that attribute.

 #### Strict-type